MessageFlow-Vercom/azure-dev/Send-Email-SMS-Azure-AppService-MessageFlow-PHP/README.md

-# Deploy a Node.js web app + MessageFlow API
+# Deploy a PHP web app + MessageFlow API

-Complete integration of email and SMS delivery using Azure Node.js web app and the MessageFlow API.
+Complete integration of email and SMS delivery using Azure PHP web app and the MessageFlow API.

 ---